SamGowland/Gowla-Macro-Boards/README.md

 The firmware process for eRGB is a bit more involved at the moment, until it's no longer early access.

-An example firmware is provided within [eRGB Folder](https://github.com/SamGowland/Gowla-Macro-Boards/tree/master/eRGB/Early%20Example%20Firmware).
+Example firmware is provided within [eRGB Folder](https://github.com/SamGowland/Gowla-Macro-Boards/tree/master/eRGB/).

 Please note, if you have a <b>white eRGB PCB</b> you will need to update your config.c further.
 The example will work with black eRGB boards.